 If possible, the same vaccine used in the primary course should be used as the booster dose, as there is no evidence on the interchangeability of Imojev and JEspect.
 However, using a different vaccine brand for the booster dose should produce a good immune response and there are no theoretical safety concerns.

-• I have already received a JE vaccine, do I need another one?
+• I have already received a JE vaccine.
+Do I need another one?

 If you have been recommended to receive JE vaccination and it has been more than 1 year since you finished a primary JE vaccine course, a booster dose is recommended if you’re still at risk.
 The exception is: if you have evidence to show that you received a dose of Imojev when you were 18 years or older, you will not require a booster dose.